ExpertHangout/.github/profile/README.md

-## Export Hangout
+## Expert Hangout

 👩‍💻 Hello, World!

 Begin with a brief biography.
-Introduce yourself, share your passions, and mention your involvement in the “Export Hangout” Community
+Introduce yourself, share your passions, and mention your involvement in the “Expert Hangout” Community
 <!--

 **Here are some ideas to get you started:**